Purchase the Day Trips and Hidden Places Around Rochester books

 Chimney Bluffs State Park

 Fun fact: Drumlins are generally teardrop-shaped hills ranging from a few hundred yards to several miles long.
 They are composed of unconsolidated sediments, such as sand, gravel, and till, deposited by a glacier as it moves over the landscape.
-Concentrated between Lake Ontario and the Finger Lakes, this region of New York State boasts one of the most extensive drumlin fields in North America, comprising around 10,000 drumlins.
+Concentrated between Lake Ontario and the Finger Lakes, this region of New York State contains the most extensive drumlin field in the world, comprising around 10,000 drumlins.

 Explore More